deadhat/wotmods-public/README.md

 * SixthSense - Used in ProMod.
 You can use this to show your own SixthSense.
 Animations are supported.
 * SmartTweaker - Little collections of different tweaks.
 * SPGLog - Log the damage and stun taken from arty over an unlimited time.
-* Streamerprotection - Prevent streamsniping if you hide the server data.
+* Streamer Protection - Prevent streamsniping if you hide the server data.
 * Spot Alert - Informs the team or platoon when spotted and remembers you when you should be unspotted.
 * Spotted Status - Shows the state spotted and unspotted, neverspotted for enemys.
 * Tank Panel - Shows enemy tank information on mousehover.